 I love being in college.
 And, though my room may not always show it, I also love being organized and productive.
-One of my most popular posts on this blog is my Ultimate Guide to College Organization, and since it’s been read and shared so many times, I thought I’d make an updated, expanded guide.
+One of my most popular posts on this blog is my Ultimate Guide to College Organization, and since it's been read and shared so many times, I thought I'd make an updated, expanded guide on staying organized in college.
 Here are my top 45 tips for staying organized in college!

 It may seem like a lot, but you definitely don't need to implement all these tips.
 Just read them over and see which ones fit you and your lifestyle.
 Above all, remember that caring for yourself is the most important.
 Having an organized life on the outside means nothing if you are not happy with yourself and your life.

 The Right Attitude for Staying Organized in College

 Check Out: The Ultimate Guide to College Motivation to stay motivated

 1. Be motivated.
 I can't stress enough how important it is that you are motivated to tackle the mess in your life.
 Otherwise, when the going gets tough, you will get sloppy.
 My advice is to make a list – yes, with real pen and paper – of why you want a clean, organized, and manageable life.
 Tack it up somewhere where you will see it when you start to feel unmotivated.